pengvyn/kavpix-code/src/essays/number-tree/essay.md

 ### **Expression Types**

 First, we can start with a simple expression like `1 + 2`.
-This is how it looks like as a tree
+This is how it looks like as a tree:

 ```mermaid
     graph TD;